-The positive outlook reflects our expectation that Zagreb will be able to sustain its comparatively good national economic growth levels, which will in turn result in growing proceeds from shared taxes.
+The positive outlook mirrors the positive outlook on the sovereign bond rating.
+It also reflects our expectation that Zagreb will be able to sustain its comparatively good national economic growth levels, which will in turn result in higher proceeds from shared taxes.
 The city's track record of prudent budgetary management further supports the positive outlook.